 for linguistic affines

-, when it comes to cross-linguistic pairs, may change drastically or lightly, and the danger is still to Hyde's Passion's side
+, when it comes to cross-linguistic pairs, may change drastically or lightly, and drawing the line is a really complicated task.

 Studying transitivity of the verb is complex enough in Brazil, what they call Regency if it is applied to Discourse, but if we have to cross the so meagre bridges that connect languages, then it becomes total chaos.